eldridzakis/ohlc_datachecker/README.md

 occurrence (trading period) is correct (the desired first period for each subsequent day).

 ## Inputs
-Historical pricing data in tsv format
+Historical pricing data in tsv format.
+Should have the following columns -Time, Open, High, Low, Close, Volumne

 ## Output
 Prints the errors